KuilmerHC/Pensamiento_Algoritmico/README.md

         ```

-    to check if this install you need to put this in your terminal:
+    Check if this install you need to put this in your terminal:

     ```python
     pip3 install virtualenv